BINA: The Jewish Movement for Social Change: Programs

-The Secular Yeshiva: The BINA Secular Yeshiva was established in 2006 in south Tel Aviv, one of the most underserved communities in Israel.
-As the only yeshiva of its kind in Israel, the Secular Yeshiva serves as a place where young adults study and interpret Jewish texts and culture as a way to promote Jewish pluralism and social justice.
-The Secular Yeshiva is a Jewish cultural and educational center where activities and holiday services are open to the public.
+The BINA Secular Yeshiva was established in 2006 in south Tel Aviv, one of the most underserved communities in Israel.
+The Secular Yeshiva is a Jewish cultural and educational center where young adults study and interpret Jewish texts and culture and holiday services are open to the public.
 In 2015, there were over 200 students enrolled in the Secular Yeshiva's seven main programs.
 In 2011 BINA's Jerusalem Secular Yeshiva was opened.